hackerkid/LightOJ-Solutions/README.md

 ###1049 - One Way Roads
 This is a normal ad hoc problem.
 You can solve this by trying the two possible way of road arrangements, one being mere the compliment of the other.

+###1051 - Good Or Bad
+DP problem.
+I solved it by using memoization and considering only characters of the string from the point you are evaulating to save the state for memoization.
+I used only 5 characters because they only decide the outcome of the that point.